 Accommodation and meals

-Summer Institute participants will be housed in single rooms in dedicated Fulbright houses in Pentre Jane Morgan, Aber’s “student village”.
-These houses have fully equipped kitchens where students will be able to prepare their own food and brown bag lunches (lots of day trips!).
+Summer Institute participants will be housed in single rooms on campus in Aberystwyth University.
+Apartments have fully equipped kitchens where students will be able to prepare their own food and brown bag lunches (lots of day trips!).
 Students will also have access to all the cafes available on campus and free gym membership for the duration of their stay.

 Academics and credits